manish8917/Dog-Identification-App/README.md

-# Project: Use of CNN and Transfer Learning for a Dog Identification App
+# Use of CNN and Transfer Learning for a Dog Identification App

 # Project Overview